Pews And People At Funeral Service

-The difference between the two is that at an attended cremation, a few mourners can be present and a small service will take place, whereas unattended takes place without mourners or a service.
+The difference between the two is that at an attended cremation, mourners can be present and a service will take place, whereas unattended takes place without mourners or a service.

 But everything else is the same.
-The collection, the care for the deceased and the return of the ashes are all taken care of, so you can be with your nearest and dearest at the most difficult of times.
+The collection and the care for the deceased are all taken care of, so you can be with your nearest and dearest at the most difficult of times.

 A direct cremation is the simplest and least stressful way to have a funeral.
 For both an unattended cremation and an attended cremation, the process is just the same.
 There are no organisational tasks for the family, instead, the cremation provider takes care of everything.

-At Distinct Cremations, we take care of every step of the direct cremation process, from collection to the cremation itself, right through to the return of the ashes.
+At Distinct Cremations, we take care of every step of the direct cremation process, from collection to the cremation itself, right through to the return or scattering of the ashes.

 This allows you to concentrate on being with your family at the most difficult time.